sitegui/asyncProtocol/web/README.md

 ## connection.close()
 End this connection

-## connection.closed
+## connection.ready
-Return whether the connection hasn't been closed yet
+Return whether the connection is ready to process calls

+## Event: "opem()"
+Dispatched when the WebSocket is opened

 ## Event: "close()"
 Dispatched when the connection is closed, for any reason